makeding/luci-app-fleth/readme-en.md

 # luci-app-fleth
 luci-app-fleth is a helper that can configure your IPv4 over IPv6 tunnel automatically.
-> Japan only
+> Japan use only

 [＞＞＞＞＞＞Download here＜＜＜＜＜＜＜](https://github.com/makeding/luci-app-fleth/releases)
 # Support ISP